 This Special Commission was a statutory requirement created in the Small Business Health Care Cost Containment legislation of 2010 - Section 67 of Chapter 288 of the Acts of 2010.
 The Commission was charged with investigating the rising cost of health care insurance and the impact of reimbursement rates paid by health insurers to providers.
 In addition, the Commission was required to examine policies aimed at enhancing competition, fairness and cost-effectiveness in the health care market though the reduction of reimbursement disparities.

-The Commission is made up of 10 members, including 3 ex-officio members (Secretary of Administration and Finance Jay Gonzalez, Commissioner of the Division of Health Care Finance and Policy Aron Boros and Executive Director of the Group Insurance Commission Dolores Mitchell), the Chairs of the Health Care Finance Committee, and 5 appointees by Governor Patrick:
+The Commission was made up of 10 members, including 3 ex-officio members (Secretary of Administration and Finance Jay Gonzalez, Commissioner of the Division of Health Care Finance and Policy Aron Boros and Executive Director of the Group Insurance Commission Dolores Mitchell), the Chairs of the Health Care Finance Committee, and 5 appointees by Governor Patrick:

 - Lynn Nicholas, Massachusetts Hospital Association (MHA)

 - Eric Linzer, Massachusetts Association of Health Plans

 - Patrick Gilligan, Blue Cross Blue Shield Foundation

 - Dr. Amitabh Chandra, Health Economist